Auditing and Assurance Standards

 HKSQMs establish basic principles and essential procedures and provide guidance regarding a firm's responsibilities for its quality management for Hong Kong engagement standards.

-HKSAs, HKSREs, HKSAEs, HKSIRs and HKSRSs are collectively referred to as Hong Kong engagement standards.
+HKSAs, the HKSA for LCE, HKSREs, HKSAEs, HKSIRs and HKSRSs are collectively referred to as Hong Kong engagement standards.

-HKSAs are applied in the audit of historical financial information.
+Hong Kong standards to be applied in the audit of historical financial information are:

 HKSREs are applied in the review of historical financial information.